samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 1. Get all the values of users object
 1. Use the countries object to print a country name, capital, populations and languages.

-### Exercises: Level 3
+### Exercises:Level3

-1. Create an object literal called _personAccount_.
-It has _firstName, lastName, incomes, expenses_ properties and it has _totalIncome, totalExpense, accountInfo,addIncome, addExpense_ and _accountBalance_ methods.
+1. Create an object literal called *personAccount*.
+It has *firstName, lastName, incomes, expenses* properties and it has *totalIncome, totalExpense, accountInfo,addIncome, addExpense* and *accountBalance* methods.
 Incomes is a set of incomes and its description and expenses is a set of incomes and its description.
 2. **** Questions:2, 3 and 4 are based on the following two arrays:users and products ()

   ```js